Ramacciotti/crud_java_mysql_react_typescript_axios/README.md

-# Fullstack CRUD Project: Java, React, Typescript, Axios
+# Fullstack CRUD Project: Java, SpringBoot, Mysql, React, Typescript, Axios

 🎙️ Hello, how are you?
 Glad to see you here!